Lothar Collatz

-Lothar Collatz (/de/; July 6, 1910 – September 26, 1990) was a German mathematician, born in Arnsberg, Westphalia.
+Lothar Collatz (/de/; July 6, 1910 – September 26, 1990) was a German mathematician.

-The "3x + 1" problem is also known as the Collatz conjecture, named after him and still unsolved.
+The "3x + 1" problem is also known as the Collatz conjecture and remains unsolved.
 The Collatz–Wielandt formula for the Perron–Frobenius eigenvalue of a positive square matrix was also named after him.

 Collatz's 1957 paper with Ulrich Sinogowitz, who had been killed in the bombing of Darmstadt in World War II, founded the field of spectral graph theory.

 Biography

 Collatz studied at universities in Germany including the University of Greifswald and the University of Berlin, where he was supervised by Alfred Klose, receiving his doctorate in 1935 for a dissertation entitled Das Differenzenverfahren mit höherer Approximation für lineare Differentialgleichungen (The finite difference method with higher approximation for linear differential equations).
 He then worked as an assistant at the University of Berlin, before moving to the Technische Hochschule Karlsruhe (now Karlsruhe Institute of Technology) in 1935 where he remained through 1937.
 From 1938 to 1943, he worked as a Privatdozent in Karlsruhe.
 In the war years he worked with Alwin Walther at the Institute for Practical Mathematics of the Technische Hochschule Darmstadt.